 It can be somewhat more or less tall, depending on the nut type.
 Thread depth will be around 80% of the nominal diameter of the bolt.

 Nyloc and dome nuts are slightly taller than standard nuts.
 You can also acquire half-height nuts, which are utilized with conventional nuts for locking or are used on their own.

 What Is M8 In Standard?

 You’ll find a metric M bolt measuring 8mm across.
 It is about the same size as a 5/16 screw or bolt.

 It is common practice to relate the specification to the coarse pitch without a metric pitch.

 Metric fasteners can help you to have a more concrete project.
 Do you want to answer if what is an M8 bolt?
-The size and specification of this bolt can guide you to understand it.
+The size and specification of this bolt can guide you to understanding it.

 For your next task that involves an M8 bolt, use this article to assist you.
 Remember, you need the right size to avoid any problems.
-Do not get overwhelmed with various bolt and nut sizes out there.
+Do not get overwhelmed with the various bolt and nut sizes out there.

 After all, your high-end tool deserves the right and proper fit.
 So, do not settle for less!